fengyuli-dev/multimedia-gpt/README.md

 - [x] Support OpenAI DALLE for image editing
 - [x] Add a command-line switch between ChatGPT and GPT-4 backends
 - [ ] Implement a function that extract key frames from a video
-- [ ] Deploy a GPU-free basic version for interactive demo

 ### Known Problems
 - [x] DALLE only accepts square .png images — need a work-around
 - [ ] PDFReader (from llama_index) requires a higher version of langchain, which isn't compatible with the majority of other code.
 Blocked.